 This course introduces students to the physical and chemical procedures necessary to produce individual as well as editioned images, executed on acrylic plates.
 Students work towards the flexibility of control that characterizes successful integration of monotypes unique images into the artist's portfolio.
 The system used is traditional, consisting of in-studio demonstration, shared working sessions, and lectures augmented by assignments and out-of-class work assignments.
 Open to non-majors with departmental approval.

-PREREQUISITE(S): DFN 102, DFN 117
+Prerequisite(s): DFA 120, DFN 117